 - Capacity Building: J-PAL equips practitioners with the expertise to carry out their own rigorous evaluations through training courses and joint research projects.

-J-PAL is organized both by regional offices and by research themes called Programs.
+J-PAL is organized both by regional offices and by research themes called Sectors.
 J-PAL's headquarters is a center within the Economics Department of the Massachusetts Institute of Technology (MIT), with independent regional offices in Africa, Europe, Latin America, North America, South Asia, and Southeast Asia that are hosted by a local university.
-J-PAL's Programs include Agriculture, Education, Environment and Energy, Finance, Health, Labor Markets, and Political Economy and Governance.
-These regional offices and Programs are directed by members of the J-PAL Board, which is composed of J-PAL affiliates and senior management.
+J-PAL's Sectors include Agriculture, Education, Environment and Energy, Finance, Health, Labor Markets, and Political Economy and Governance.
+These regional offices and Sectors are directed by members of the J-PAL Board, which is composed of J-PAL affiliates and senior management.
 However, J-PAL's affiliated professors set their own research agenda and raise funds to support their evaluations.

 J-PAL and its partners are driven by a shared belief in the power of scientific evidence to understand what really helps the poor, and what does not.
 J-PAL's many partners include: